savagej/savagej.github.io/_posts/2023-11-12-simulations-at-ecommerce-company.markdown

 We can use this example to explore the different parts that make up a simulation.
 ### What makes up a simulation
+It's useful to separate the components of a simulation into three different parts: `Input`, `Mechanism`, and `Output`

  ![img.png](/assets/images/simulations/components.png)

-- Input
-  - Amount of water added at upstream points
+For example in the Mississippi River Basin Model, the `Input` is the amount of water added at upstream points, and the `Output` is the water heights at downstream points at various times.
-- Mechanism
-  - Literal recreation of the landscape at reduced scales
-  - Real physics (gravity, hydrodynamics etc)
+The `Mechanism` is a literal recreation of the landscape at reduced scales, and the simulation propagates along using real physics (gravity, hydrodynamics etc).
-- Output
-  - Water heights at downstream points at various times
+Many successful simulations take advantage of re-using parts of the real system for their mechanism.
+An important part of the mechanism are the configuration parameters, which in this case would be the various settings of the dams and levees.
+Many different simulations can be run with various `Inputs` and `Mechanism` config parameters to obtain `Outputs`.

 ![img.png](/assets/images/simulations/components-for.png)

-Depending on which part of the simulation is generating new data, the simulation is used for different purposes For example using earth's atmosphere as a domain:
+Depending on which part of the simulation is generating *new* data, the simulation is used for different purposes.
-- What’s the weather tomorrow? -> Prediction
-- What would the climate be like next century IF we reduce emissions -> Prediction
-- How do hurricanes form? -> Explanation
-- What was the climate like 1million years ago -> Retrodiction
+For many practical applications, simulations are used for Prediction, i.e. the Mississippi River Basin Model was mostly used to predict what `Output`s would arise from various rainfall levels and flood control measure settings.

+For more theoretical applications, simulations are used for Explanation.
+Given `Inputs` that produce known `Outputs` in reality, if a `Mechanism` can reproduce these we can gain confidence that this corresponds to reality.
+This can be particularly useful in applications where fine-grained measurements of reality aren't possible.
+Imagine in 1950s that scientists wanted to understand the mechanism of water flow in remote regions of the Mississippi basin.
+Before satellites this measurement would have been difficult, but using a simulation these scientists could examine this in fine detail.
+In computer simulations, scientists may try to simplify the mechanism to the bare minimum required to reproduce known `Outputs` from `Inputs`, thus  gaining theoretical understanding of their domain.

+A less common application is to use simulations for Retrodiction.
+An interesting example of this is the theory that a [planet known as Theia](https://en.wikipedia.org/wiki/Theia_(planet)) smashed into Earth billions of years ago which resulted in the formation of our Moon.
+Many different `Inputs` (planet sizes, speeds etc) were trialed to find ones that match an `Output` of an Earth and Moon systems like ours (with the `Mechanism` being a physics engine)

 ### Mechanism
 Dive into disease modelling